dahln/BlazorTemplate/README.md

    - Account/Password recovery
    - Allowing a user to change their email/username.
 4. This application demonstrates simple CRUD operations.
 You can create data in the UI, or you can use the API and the 'seed' method to create a large quantity of seed data to expirament with.
+5. This template has some basic admin features.
+The first user to register will automatically be given the administrator role.
+Administrative abilities include: enable/disable registration, setting the SendGrid email  API values, and listing/deleting registered users.

 ## Project Architecture
 This application has 4 projects in the solution.
 The API, the App, Common, and Database.
 The API is all the server functionality; it contains all the database operations and server side logic.
 The App is a Blazor WASM project; it consumes the API.
 The Common project is data models that are common to both the API and the App; these 'Common' models make it easy to standardize the format of the data passed between the API and the App.
 The database project contains all the Entities and DB Context.
 Depending on your needs, you could create a service layer to contain all the business logic and remove DB operations from the API project.
 Every project is different, this template is a starting point.